 Investments are classified as current and noncurrent consistent with the contractual maturities of investments that mature within a year and greater than one year, respectively.
 All investments with no stated maturity are considered current.
-Investments in pooled investment funds and U.S. Govt securities-based-mutual funds are reported as current in the accompanying statements of net position as OSAG can redeem these investments on at least a weekly basis.
+Investments in U.S. government securities-based-mutual funds are reported as current in the accompanying statements of net position.
 For purposes of interest rate risk disclosure (see Note B), the average maturities of the fund holdings are used to indicate interest rate risk.
 OSAG's investments can be liquidated and converted into cash based on management's determination; however, penalties may be incurred with early redemption.